 Many others have spoken to lawyers after a mesothelioma diagnosis and received large settlements.
 According to Mealey’s Litigation Report:

 - Settlements average between $1 million and $1.4 million.

 - Juries award an average of $2.4 million when defendants are found guilty of causing asbestos exposure.

 No one can dispute that mesothelioma is caused by exposure to asbestos.
-If you have been diagnosed and think a company is to blame for your exposure, talk to one of our Mesothelioma Lawyers now.
+If you have been diagnosed and think a company is to blame for your exposure, talk to one of our mesothelioma lawyers in ATL now.

 Contact Monge & Associates at (800) 860-8021 with your mesothelioma questions.

 If you were exposed to asbestos, even once, and develop mesothelioma later in life, you have the right to request compensation.
 Even secondhand contact with asbestos can result in disease.
 Asbestos was much more common in the past—and as mesothelioma may appear decades after exposure, you should not discount prior encounters.